- Change Management,

 Personal effectiveness: Personal growth and change

-This module explores achieving personal and professional growth in a complex, ambiguous and uncertain work context through an evaluation of self in relation to stakeholder, customer and supplier management.
-By...
+This module explores how to achieve personal and professional growth in a complex, ambiguous and uncertain work context.
+Students will evaluate themselves in relation to stakeholder, customer and supplier management...

 Personal effectiveness: Understanding myself and others

-Informed heavily by coaching practice and theory, students gain a better understandingof themselves and their interactions with others to help develop theirprofessional presence and management skills and explore ways of...
+Informed heavily by coaching practice and theory, this module enables learners to gain a better understanding of themselves and their interactions with others.
+This helps them develop their professional presence...